vancouvercodingschool/code-102-guide/curriculum/class-05/DISCUSSION.md

 ## Bookmark
 * [link name](https){:target="_blank"}

 Submit the assignment by copying the full text of your rendered web page, and pasting it into the Reply below, to share it with your classmates.
-Then look through other reflections, and share your thoughts and encouragement with others.
+Then review the other replies, and share your thoughts and encouragement with others.